Growing Peas Garden Insider Secret Guide

-- Bacteria inoculant (optional) – This comes in a black powder that you dip the pea seeds in just before planting.
+- Bacteria inoculate (optional) – This comes in a black powder that you dip the pea seeds in just before planting.
 This is listed as optional because it is not crucial to have unless you are planting peas for the first time and it is early in the season when soil bacteria is low due to the cold.
-See the section below for more thoughts on using bacteria inoculant to grow peas.
+See the section below for more thoughts on using bacteria inoculate to grow peas.
 Check out the latest prices here

 - Fertilizer or compost– Giving the peas a good start of nitrogen is definitely needed if you don’t use the inoculate.

 - Trellis– You don’t need anything fancy, but just keep in mind that peas plants do better with some type of trellis to climb up.
 It is worth noting that peas can suffer from powdery mildew if left to grow on the ground, so your harvest will not be as abundant if no trellis is used.